jonasroussel/dart_jsonwebtoken/README.md

 [![pub version](https://img.shields.io/pub/v/dart_jsonwebtoken.svg)](https://pub.dev/packages/dart_jsonwebtoken)

-A dart implementation of the famous javascript library `jsonwebtoken`.
+An easy to use JSON Web Token implementation in Dart (all algorithms supported).

 JSON Web Tokens are an open, industry standard RFC 7519 method for representing claims securely between two parties.

-https://jwt.io allows you to decode, verify and generate JWT.
+`dart_jsonwebtoken` allows you to sign, decode and verify JWT.

 ## Examples

 Check out the [Example File](https://github.com/jonasroussel/dart_jsonwebtoken/blob/main/example/example.dart) for a full example code of all the differents algorithms.

+You can also check out the [jwt.io](https://jwt.io) website for more information.

 ## Usage